d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 ## ⚠️ Attention: not officially supported

 The helper functions I present you in this article are neither documented nor officially supported, and they may change in the future.
-[Alan Agius](https://twitter.com/AlanAgius4), member of the Angular CLI core team replied in a [related issue (#15335)](https://github.com/angular/angular-cli/issues/15335#issuecomment-660609283) for creating a public Schematics API reference:
+[Alan Agius](https://twitter.com/AlanAgius4), member of the Angular CLI core team replied in a [related issue (#15335)](https://github.com/angular/angular-cli/issues/15335#issuecomment-660609283) for creating a public schematics API reference:

 > \[...\] those utils are not considered as part of the public API and might break without warning in any release.

 So, there are plans to provide some utilities via a public API but this is still in the planning stage.
 While things evolve, it's my intention to keep this article as up-to-date as possible.

-> The following Angular CLI Schematics util functions are based on the Angular CLI version `10.1.1`.
+> The following Angular CLI schematics util functions are based on the Angular CLI version `10.1.1`.

 If you use these functions and they will break in the future, you can check out the [source code changes](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility) for the utility functions and adjust your code.